 How We Use Your Information

 - We generally use the information we collect to provide you with the information and services you request.
 We may also use your information to offer you free additional materials or services (either from us or from others) that may interest you.
 For example, we might let you know about events in your area.

 - We will never try to sell you anything.
 Perthes.org is a free resource for parents, patients, physicians, and the healthcare community.
-While the foundation prides itself on strong alliances with the medical and academic community, Perthes.org is not affiliated with any hospital, research center, or pharmaceutical company.
+While the foundation prides itself on strong alliances with the medical and academic community, Perthes.org is not affiliated with any other non-profit organization, hospital, research center, or pharmaceutical company.